-NAWL finds Solicitor General Elena Kagan to be "Well Qualified"
+NAWL finds Solicitor General Kagan to be "Well Qualified"

 NAWL finds Solicitor General Elena Kagan to be "Well Qualified" for the position of Associate Justice of the United States Supreme Court.